anandureghu/anandureghu/README.md

 ### Hi there, I'm Anandu Reghu👋

-## I'm a self taught programmer from Kerala.
+## Currently working as Java Backend Developer

-- 🌱 I’m currently learning React Js
+- 🌱 Focusing on Golang
-- 👯 I’m looking to make some big projects
+- 👯 Goal is to master Glonag in 2022
-- 🥅 2021 Goals: Complete ReactJs and Node Js
+- 🥅 Connect with me on twitter for more info
 <!-- - ⚡ Fun fact: I love to draw and play guitar / drums -->